openbmc/openbmc/poky/documentation/dev-manual/securing-images.rst

 You can take some steps that are specific to the OpenEmbedded build system to make your images more secure:

--  Ensure "debug-tweaks" is not one of your selected :term:`IMAGE_FEATURES`.
+-  Ensure that "allow-empty-password", "allow-root-login", or "empty-root-password" are not one of your selected :term:`IMAGE_FEATURES`.
-   When creating a new project, the default is to provide you with an initial ``local.conf`` file that enables this feature using the :term:`EXTRA_IMAGE_FEATURES` variable with the line::
+   When creating a new project, the default is to provide you with an initial ``local.conf`` file that enables these features using the :term:`EXTRA_IMAGE_FEATURES` variable with the line::

-      EXTRA_IMAGE_FEATURES = "debug-tweaks"
+      EXTRA_IMAGE_FEATURES = "allow-empty-password empty-root-password allow-root-login"

-   To disable that feature, simply comment out that line in your ``local.conf`` file, or make sure :term:`IMAGE_FEATURES` does not contain "debug-tweaks" before producing your final image.
+   To disable these features, simply comment out that line in your ``local.conf`` file, or make sure :term:`IMAGE_FEATURES` does not contain any of these features before producing your final image.
 Among other things, leaving this in place sets the root password as blank, which makes logging in for debugging or inspection easy during development but also means anyone can easily log in during production.